gemfire/spring-data-for-vmware-gemfire/documentation/reference/gemfire-bootstrap.md

 ```

 The `application-context.xml` can be any valid Spring configuration
-metadata, including all of the Spring Data for VMware GemFire XML namespace elements.
+metadata, including all of the [spring-data-gemfire-name] XML namespace elements.
 The
-only limitation with this approach is that a GemFire cache
+only limitation with this approach is that a [vmware-gemfire-short-name] cache
-cannot be configured by using the Spring Data for VMware GemFire XML namespace.
+cannot be configured by using the [spring-data-gemfire-name] XML namespace.
 In other
 words, none of the `<gfe:cache/>` element attributes (such as
 `cache-xml-location`, `properties-ref`, `critical-heap-percentage`,
 `pdx-serializer-ref`, `lock-lease`, and others) can be specified.
 If
 used, these attributes are ignored.

-The reason for this is that GemFire itself has already created
+The reason for this is that [vmware-gemfire-short-name] itself has already created
 and initialized the cache before the initializer gets invoked.
 As a
 result, the cache already exists and, since it is a "singleton", it
 cannot be re-initialized or have any of its configuration augmented.

-## <a id="lazy-wiring-gemfire-components"></a>Lazy-wiring GemFire Components
+## <a id="lazy-wiring-gemfire-components"></a>Lazy-wiring [vmware-gemfire-short-name] Components

-Spring Data for VMware GemFire already provides support for auto-wiring GemFire
+[spring-data-gemfire-name] already provides support for auto-wiring [vmware-gemfire-short-name]
 components (such as `CacheListeners`, `CacheLoaders`, `CacheWriters` and
-so on) that are declared and created by GemFire in `cache.xml`
+so on) that are declared and created by [vmware-gemfire-short-name] in `cache.xml`
-by using Spring Data for VMware GemFire's `WiringDeclarableSupport` class, as described
+by using [spring-data-gemfire-name]'s `WiringDeclarableSupport` class, as described
-in [Configuration Using Auto-Wiring and Annotations](data.html#configurations-using-auto-wiring-and-annotations) in _Working with GemFire APIs_.
+in [Configuration Using Auto-Wiring and Annotations](data.html#configurations-using-auto-wiring-and-annotations) in _Working with [vmware-gemfire-short-name] APIs_.
 However, this works only when Spring is the one doing the bootstrapping
-(that is, when Spring bootstraps GemFire).
+(that is, when Spring bootstraps [vmware-gemfire-short-name]).

 When your Spring `ApplicationContext` is bootstrapped by
-GemFire, these GemFire application components go
+[vmware-gemfire-short-name], these [vmware-gemfire-short-name] application components go
 unnoticed, because the Spring `ApplicationContext` does not exist yet.
 The Spring `ApplicationContext` does not get created until
-GemFire calls the initializer block, which only occurs after
+[vmware-gemfire-short-name] calls the initializer block, which only occurs after
-all the other GemFire components (cache, Regions, and others)
+all the other [vmware-gemfire-short-name] components (cache, Regions, and others)
 have already been created and initialized.

 To solve this problem, a new `LazyWiringDeclarableSupport` class was
 introduced.
 This new class is aware of the Spring `ApplicationContext`.
 The intention behind this abstract base class is that any implementing
 class registers itself to be configured by the Spring container that is
-eventually created by GemFire once the initializer is called.
+eventually created by [vmware-gemfire-short-name] once the initializer is called.
-In essence, this gives your GemFire application components a
+In essence, this gives your [vmware-gemfire-short-name] application components a
 chance to be configured and auto-wired with Spring beans defined in the
 Spring container.

-In order for your GemFire application components to be
+In order for your [vmware-gemfire-short-name] application components to be
 auto-wired by the Spring container, you should create an application
 class that extends the `LazyWiringDeclarableSupport` and annotate any
 class member that needs to be provided as a Spring bean dependency,